mnottale/beyond/README.md

 using `beyond.addwriter` and `beyond.addreader` xattr names.
 The payload is a key hash or a registered alias.

+To ease things a bit, you can mark a directory for read or write key inheritance:

+    xattr -w beyond.inherit r mountpoint/some/dir

+If set to r/w (or rw), all created files and directory will copy the list of readers/writers from the parent directory.
+Inheritance flags are also inherited.

 Note that a writer of a directory can set it's content to anything, potentially unlinking files she does not have access to.